ABOUT

 Proceedings of the 14th International Conference on COMmunication Systems and NETworkS (COMSNETS 2022)

-Conferences PDF M. Gupta, P. Goyal, R. Verma, R. Shorey, and H. Saran
+Conferences PDF Manupriya Gupta, Pawas Goyal, Rohit Verma, Rajeev Shorey, and Huzur Saran

 FedFM: Towards a Robust Federated Learning Approach For Fault Mitigation at the Edge Nodes

-M. Gupta, P. Goyal, R. Verma, R. Shorey, and H. Saran Conferences
+Manupriya Gupta, Pawas Goyal, Rohit Verma, Rajeev Shorey, and Huzur Saran Conferences

 Federated Learning deviates from the norm of "send data to model" to "send model to data".
 When used in an edge ecosystem, numerous heterogeneous edge devices collecting data through different means and connected through different network channels get involved in the training process.
 Failure of edge devices in such an ecosystem due to device fault or network issues is highly likely.
 In this paper, we first analyse the impact of the number of edge devices on an FL model and provide a strategy to select an optimal number of devices that would contribute to the model.
 We observe how the edge ecosystem behaves when the selected devices fail and provide a mitigation strategy to ensure a robust Federated Learning technique.